-Now is the time to considert adding flowering branches into your home.
-Every spring I add blooming buds to our home because they are not hard to find.
+It is almost time to consider adding flowering branches into your home.
+Every winter/ spring I add blooming buds to our home because they are gorgeous and easy to find.
 I found these yellow Forsythia branches at our local grocery store!

 Where to Find Flowering Branches

 There are basically two different ways to find these beautiful branches for your home.
 You can buy them or find them.

 Although they are a specialty item, this is the time of year to find flowering branches at Trader Joe’s and your local grocery store.

 You can also find them at Farmers Markets and a Flower Mart.
 When I was at the Los Angeles flower mart last weekend, I saw at least five different types of branches.

 The first place you should look for flowering branches is your own yard.
 A lot of us have flowering trees in our yard and I just love bringing some of these branches inside.